supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/26-Azure-Databricks-SQL.md

 1. When the Azure Databricks workspace resource has been deployed, go to it in the Azure portal.
 2. In the **Overview** page for your Azure Databricks workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
 3. If a **What's your current data project?** message is displayed, select **Finish** to close it.
-Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
-The sidebar expands to show the names of the task categories.
+Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains the names of the task categories.

->**Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
-Dismiss these and follow the instructions provided to complete the tasks in this exercise.

 4. In the sidebar, under **SQL**, select **SQL Warehouses**.